-4.68 No effects (0) were identified for the majority of allocated residential and employment sites in relation to this SA objective, reflecting the fact that they are not within 200m of the A12 or A120 and no AQMAs are present in the District.
+4.67 No effects (0) were identified for the majority of allocated residential and employment sites in relation to this SA objective, reflecting the fact that they are not within 200m of the A12 or A120 and no AQMAs are present in the District.
 Significant negative effects with uncertainty (--?) were identified for Group L (residential and employment) as a significant proportion of the site is located within 200m of the A12.
-For Group L (employment), the effect is also recorded as uncertain because the actual effect will depend on the exact location of employment development within the site.
-An uncertain (?) effect was identified for Group A (Employment) because a small proportion of the site is located within 200m of the A12, so effects would depend on the exact location of employment development within the site.
+For Group L (employment), the actual effect will depend on the exact location of employment development within the site.
+An uncertain (?) effect was identified for Group A (employment) because a small proportion of the site is located within 200m of the A12, so effects would depend on the exact location of employment development within the site.

-- 4.69 No significant effects were identified in relation to this SA objective. - 4.70 No effects (0) were identified for all reasonable alternative residential and employment sites in relation to this SA objective, reflecting the fact that they are not within 200m of the A12 or A120.
+- 4.68 No significant effects were identified in relation to this SA objective. - 4.69 No effects (0) were identified for all reasonable alternative residential and employment sites in relation to this

+SA objective, reflecting the fact that they are not within 200m of the A12 or A120.